saranaauttama-afk/makHorseReBirth/README.md

 ## 🎯 Game Rules

-Thai Horse Chess (หมากฮอส) is played on an 8x8 board where:
+Thai Checkers (หมากฮอสไทย) is played on an 8x8 board where:
-- Each player starts with 2 knights (horses)
+- Each player starts with 8 pieces on dark squares
-- Knights move in an L-shape (like in chess)
+- Men move diagonally forward 1 square
+- Kings (promoted pieces) move multiple squares diagonally
+- Capture by jumping over opponent's pieces
+- **Mandatory capture** - must capture if possible
+- **Chain captures** - continue capturing until no more captures available
+- **Promotion** - pieces reaching the far end become kings
 - Goal: Capture all opponent's pieces or block their moves
-- The game ends when one player has no horses left or cannot move

 ## 🤖 AI Implementation